baldurk/renderdoc/docs/how/how_buffer_format.rst

 * ``tight_arrays`` - If enabled, arrays elements are only aligned to the element size.
 If disabled, each array element is aligned to a 16-byte boundary.
 This is disabled for ``std140`` and ``cbuffer`` by default.
 * ``trailing_overlap`` - If enabled, elements can be placed in trailing padding from a previous element such as an array or struct.
 If disabled, each element's padding is reserved and the next element must come after the padding.
 This disabled for ``std140``, ``std430``, and ``structured`` by default.

+Some additional properties are available to go beyond the normal packing rules:

+* ``tight_bitfield_packing`` - If enabled, bitfields consume bits tightly packed no matter what their base type or offset.
+This would allow a ``uint`` bitfield to be placed at 30 bits into a buffer and span more than 2 bits, crossing multiple uints.
+If disabled, padding is added to ensure each bitfield member remains within an instance of its base type.
+This is disabled by default, and is equivalent to ``#pragma pack(1)`` behaviour.

 Annotations
 -----------